Low-temperature Performance of $\mathrm{Gd_3(Ga, Al)_5O_{12}}$:Ce Scintillators: Introduction

 For soft X-ray missions the main source of background is expected to come from charged particles, especially for in-orbit missions.
 Sufficient background rejection can therefore be achieved by placing a thin silicon-based detector behind the focal plane array, as developed for the cryogenic anti-coincidence for \textit{NewAthena}~\cite{d-andrea_etal_2024}.
 For the \textit{Chandra} mission the same goal was achieved using a plastic scintillator with PMT readout~\cite{Murray2000}.
 Hard X-ray and gamma-rays will be capable of penetrating silicon detectors, which means that instruments aiming to measure at these energy bands require ACDs with a higher stopping power.
 This can be achieved by using high density and high-Z scintillators connected to photo-multiplier tubes (PMTs), such as that employed successfully on the SPectrometer aboard INTEGRAL (SPI) mission onboard INTErnational Gamma-Ray Astrophysics Laboratory (\textit{INTEGRAL})~\cite{SPI-ACS}, the Polarised Gamma-ray Observer (\textit{PoGOLite}) mission \cite{MariniBettolo2008}, the XL-Calibur mission \cite{iyer_etal_2023}, or the Nuclear Spectroscopic Telescope Array (\textit{NuSTAR}) \cite{Grefenstette2022}.
 In recent years PMTs, which are bulky and fragile, are often being replaced in ACD designs by silicon photomultipliers (SiPMs), an example being that of the upcoming High Energy cosmic Radiation Detection (\textit{HERD}) detector~\cite{HERD_ACS}.

 This shielding requirement poses a new challenge for cryogenic gamma-ray detectors.
 Operation of the ACD at ambient temperature would require fully enclosing the entire cryostat, which is often not feasible from both a mass and a cost perspective.
 In the original design of \textit{ASCENT}~\cite{kislat_etal_2023} the ACD only partially surrounds the focal plane instrument, significantly reducing its background rejection efficiency.
 Here, we evaluate the feasibility of an ACD consisting of high-density, high-$Z$ inorganic scintillator at the \qty{4}{K} stage of the cryostat, making it possible to fully enclose the focal plane array.
 This requires that both the scintillator and the SiPM or PMT have to operate at~\qty{4}{\K}.
+New SiPMs by Fondazione Bruno Kessler (FBK) of the type 'NUV-HD-Cryo' have been tested to perform down to \qty{10}{K} \cite{FBK, 2023arXiv231110497G} while additional studies by us, to appear in a future publication, also indicate they operate well down to \qty{4}{K}.
 In the present paper we focus on the choice of scintillator material and its cryogenic performance.
-Readout of the scintillator with a SiPM operated at \qty{4}{\K} will be the subject of a future paper.
+Readout of this scintillator with a the NUV-HD-Cryo SiPM operated at \qty{4}{\K} will be the subject of a future paper.